 The overwhelming communal benefits of a multi-use trail network are well-documented.
 Beyond providing recreational opportunities, a well-established trail system encourages a healthy lifestyle and alternative transportation methods, promotes strong community development, and significantly boosts the local economy.
-The biggest hurdle for many communities aspiring to create or expand a trail system comes down to adequate funding.
+The biggest hurdle for many communities aspiring to create or expand a trail system is adequate funding.

-The vast majority of paved trail projects require multiple sources of funding to become a reality.
+Most paved trail projects require multiple funding sources to become a reality.
 This typically includes local or regional government contributions, private donations, and state and/or federal funds.
-However, navigating the complex network of funding programs, along with coordinating the various sources to meet a project’s needs, is a cumbersome process.
-Most funding options have specific criteria that must be met to qualify and expert guidance is essential to ensure a project receives the funding it needs to guarantee success.
+However, navigating the complex network of funding programs and coordinating the various sources to meet a project’s needs is a cumbersome process.
+Most funding options have specific criteria that must be met to qualify, and expert guidance is essential to ensure a project receives the funding it needs to guarantee success.

 State and Federal Trail Funding Assistance Programs

 Open to most public agencies, non-profits, and private organizations, this program allocates funds to provide and maintain motorized and non-motorized recreational trails and trail-related projects.
 With a $1.3 annual funding level, numerous qualifications must be met to receive this funding.
 Applications are due yearly on October 1st.

 Open to state agencies, counties, cities, and non-profit organizations, this program was established to fund public recreational trails.
 While the funding level fluctuates yearly, numerous qualifications and special project requirements must be met to receive this funding.
 In Iowa, applications are due yearly on July 1st.